92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 After completing the course, the learner will be able to:

 Everything is going along as usual in your patient care area.
-Then the improbable happens.
+Then the unusual happens.
 Someone has a health emergency that is not normal in your area of practice.
 What happens then?
-Healthcare facilities are required to have an emergency plan, and every employee must be trained in that plan annually.
-The emergency plan focuses on major internal or external disasters.
-What happens when a person has a medical emergency?
+Healthcare facilities must have an emergency plan, and every employee must be trained in that plan annually.

 This course assumes that participants have completed BLS and AED training.
 First aid training is important but not required.
-There is a great class available at First Aid Course.
+There is a great class available by the American Red Cross at First Aid Course.
 The class is online and includes interactive situation enactments for $35.
 Kujawa et al. (2019) found that first aid training is essential knowledge to have in a healthcare environment.

-When people are in a group, the social norm is inaction.
-Imposing one's opinion and action on the group is socially repressed.
-Inaction occurs amongst well-intended people.
+When people are in a group, the normal action is no action.
+Everyone is waiting for someone else to act.
+Stating one's opinion and action on the group is sometimes not socially accepted.
+Inaction happens among well-intended people.

-The most common reasons people are hesitant to take action is because they are (Adult First Aid/CPR/AED Online, 2020):
+The most common reasons people do not take action is because they are (Adult First Aid/CPR/AED Online, 2020):

 The first response is to recognize an emergency.
 No one or everyone in the area may notice the problem.
 One should act as if they are the only person who recognizes the person is in trouble because they may be the only one.
 Decide to act.
 Any action is better than no action (Adult First Aid/CPR/AED Online, 2020).